awebfactory/react-pathways/README.md

 ### Installation

+ReactPathways now persists data in mongodb.
+There are some sample scripts in `./data/scripts/`.

 No global dependencies other than `node` and `git`, in order to manage tool-chain releases on a per-project basis.

 ```